 IV.
 Preparation of the Technical and Financial Proposal

-The financial proposal should list itemized details of costs associated with the study expressed in Indonesian Rupiah (IDR).
-It should comprise consultancy costs like professional fees, cost for enumerators, travel and transport costs, stationery and other administrative costs.
-All costs should remain valid up to ninety days (90) from the day of proposal submission.
+In the financial proposal, the costs of the study should be broken down by item and given in Philippine pesos (PHP 350,000) gross.
+It should include costs like professional fees, costs for enumerators, travel and transportation costs, stationery, and other administrative costs.
+All costs should remain valid for up to forty-five days (45) from the date of proposal submission.

 VI.
 Draft and Final Report

-Draft and final report should be submitted according to the schedule.
-With submitting a draft report, the consultant should organize an in-person or virtual workshop and discuss on comments and suggestions of the project staff.
+Drafts and final output should be submitted according to the schedule.
+After sending in a draft video, the consultant should set up a meeting with the project staff to talk about their comments and ideas.
 Relevant comments should be considered in the final report.

 VIII.
 Copyright and Ownership of the Study